neurosim/DNN_NeuroSim_V2.0/README.md

 If you use the tool or adapt the tool in your work or publication, you are required to cite the following reference:

 **_X.
-Peng, S. Huang, H. Jiang, A. Lu and S. Yu, ※DNN+NeuroSim V2.0: An End-to-End Benchmarking Framework for Compute-in-Memory Accelerators for Training, *§ arXiv *, 2020._**
+Peng, S. Huang, H. Jiang, A. Lu and S. Yu, ※DNN+NeuroSim V2.0: An End-to-End Benchmarking Framework for Compute-in-Memory Accelerators for Training, *§ arXiv:2003.06471 *, 2020._**

 **_X.
 Peng, S. Huang, Y. Luo, X. Sun and S. Yu, ※DNN+NeuroSim: An End-to-End Benchmarking Framework for Compute-in-Memory Accelerators with Versatile Device Technologies, *§ IEEE International Electron Devices Meeting (IEDM)*, 2019._**